Matthijnssenslab/ViPER/README.md

     Number of threads to use. (default: 4)

 `-n | --name`
-	Prefix to to output files, default is to use the common prefix of the read files or the date + timestamp, if no common prefix is found.
+	Prefix to the output files, default is to use the common prefix of the read files or the date + timestamp, if no common prefix is found.

 `--keep-reads`
 	Do not move the read files to the output directory, but keep them in place.